MDBarbier/NetwrixTechnicalTest/README.md

 - Switched from IQueryable to Dictionary to improve performance
 - Implemented use of "AsNoTracking" on read-only database access methods to improve performance
-- Implemented a Seeding program to test large volumes of data in the database
+- Implemented a Seeding program to test large volumes of data in the database v1.2
+- Renamed repo

 ## Overview

-ASP.NET MVC project for the Netwrix technical test, which displays Customer and Invoice data.
+ASP.NET Core MVC project for demonstrating SOLID design principles.
+The application displays Customer and Invoice data held in a database.

 The applications uses ASP.NET Core 3.1, EF Core, JQuery and Bootstrap.

 ## Database